 America has many different meanings to many different eyes, ears, and voices.
-As a result, we, as a country, must deal with threats from North Korea, bombings in Boston and New York and must accept protection from possible bombings or threats of bombings at another running event in Philadelphia.
+As a result, we, as a country, must deal with threats from North Korea, and bombings in Boston and New York and must accept protection from possible bombings or threats of bombings at another running event in Philadelphia.

 When benign misunderstanding becomes malignant, this can cause any person, place, or thing great harm.
 If you add stubbornness, doctrine, or any number of factors that block misunderstanding from becoming understanding, the message of understanding is something others can ignore.

-I only hope in what I write it can reach whomever it may, and however, it might, to make one clear message.
+I only hope in what I write can reach whomever it may, and however, it might, to make one clear message.

-If you hate America, so much, become better then the American idea, person, country, or thing you dislike.
+If you hate America, so much, become better than the American idea, person, country, or thing you dislike.
 Do not hide in caves, do not hide behind guards, do not hide behind the military, and do not hide within the American country that feeds your bellies.

 As Far As I Know (Update from Philadelphia 4/28/2020)